Pawn Shops Offer a Cheaper Alternative than a Payday Loan

 Escaping the CFPB’s New Regulations

 While the CFPB’s new regulations are likely to cripple many payday lenders and alternate financial institutions, pawn shops have dodged the regulatory bullet.
 So, how did pawn shops escape the eye of the CFPB?
-According to the Washington Examiner, the agency refrained from including pawn shops in the regulations because it feels that they are a better option for borrowers.
+According to the Washington Examiner, the agency refrained from including pawn shops in the regulations because it feels that they are a better option than pay day loans near you for borrowers.

 Pawn shops don’t bring on the debt problems that caused the agency to come down on the payday lending industry.
 The rules proposed by the bureau are meant to put a stop to the debt traps that borrowers find themselves in when they take out loans that have excessively high interest rates.